NuGet/docs.microsoft.com-nuget/docs/reference/Signed-Packages-Reference.md

 ```

 >[!TIP]
->Use the `nuget.exe` [verify command](https://docs.microsoft.com/en-us/nuget/tools/cli-ref-verify) to get the `SHA256` value of the certificate fingerprint.
+>Use the `nuget.exe` [verify command](https://docs.microsoft.com/en-us/nuget/tools/cli-ref-verify) to get the `SHA256` value of the certificate's fingerprint.

 ### Trust all packages from a repository